 Nowadays, marketers are utilizing every opportunity possible to reach their audience and drive conversion online.
 Undoubtedly, customers usually visit a particular website at least once before purchasing.
 Therefore, you need to assign the right value for every marketing channel you design to take.
-Here is where Google ads attribution comes to play.
+Google ads attribution reports are great to bring customer insights and measure advertising efforts.
+Here in this guide, we’ve shared everything you should know about google ads attribution reports. keep reading!

 Typically, Google ads attributions aim to help marketers in three ways.
 Firstly, it properly credits marketing sources and mediums, quantifies interactions’ value, and informs bidding decisions based on the final funnel attribution data.
 In this write-up from Eaglytics Co, you will learn everything you should know about Google attributions.